MIT-Senseable-City-Lab/octopus-documentation/docs/home.md

 ---

-The Octopus Platform is an open-sourced, low-cost environmental sensing tool for makers to develop and adapt urban environmental sensing projects.
+The Octopus Platform is an open-sourced, low-cost environmental sensing tool for makers to develop, adapt and adopt urban environmental sensing projects.

 Build your own Octopus and engage in the community of environmental sensing!